cyhex/streamcrab/docs/acurracy_tests.md

 ------

-Switching to FreqDist for feature extraction yields structure like {feature: nCount} gives worse results then {feature : exists } - That is somewhat puzzling for me...
+Switching to FreqDist for feature extraction yields structure like {feature: nCount} gives worse results then {feature : exists } - That is something that i find strange...